-ichelle Wie (born October 11, 1989) is an American professional golfer on the LPGA Tour and a student at Stanford University.
+ichelle Wie (born October 11, 1989) is an American professional golfer on the LPGA Tour.
 Since an early age Michelle has commanded international attention for her prodigious golfing ability and her charisma, making her one of the most influential athletes in women's sports.
-While expecting to graduate from Stanford in March 2012, Michelle has already won two events on the LPGA tour, has had seven top-ten finishes in Major competition, as well as having shot the lowest round ever recorded by a woman golfer in a men's PGA tour event.
+Michelle graduated from Stanford University in March 2012 with a degree in Communications.
+She has won three events on the LPGA tour, has had ten top-ten finishes in Major competition, as well as having shot the lowest round ever recorded by a woman golfer in a men's PGA tour event.

 FAMILY + EARLY LIFE